-France went into lockdown on 17 March, with President Emmanuel Macron saying people should only leave home to buy groceries, travel to work, exercise or receive medical care.
-It will deploy 100,000 troops to enforce the new rules.
+The country went into lockdown on 17 March, with President Macron saying people should only leave home to buy groceries, travel to work, exercise or receive medical care.
+It deployed 100,000 troops to enforce the new rules.

-On 20 March, the country known for its Tour de France cycle race, went a step further and banned recreational cycling.
+On 20 March, the home of the Tour de France cycle race, banned recreational cycling.
 It also ruled that people could only exercise within a mile (2km) of their homes.

-The UK Prime Minister Boris Johnson, who has tested positive for COVID-19, outlined the strictest measures for the country yet on 23 March, which amounted to a partial lockdown.
-He said people could only leave home to buy essential food and medicine, to exercise once a day, and travel to work where "absolutely necessary".
+The UK imposed a partial lockdown on 23 March.
+People can only leave home to buy food and medicine, to exercise once a day, and travel to work where "absolutely necessary".

-Irish Prime Minister Leo Varadkar is returning to his roots as a doctor and has re-registered as a medical practitioner.
-The move is connected with the Health Service Executive's “Be on call for Ireland” campaign, which has attracted 70,000 interested healthcare professionals.
+Irish Prime Minister Leo Varadkar re-registered as a medical practitioner as part of the Health Service Executive's “Be on call for Ireland” campaign, which has attracted 70,000 interested healthcare professionals.
 Varadkar, who was a doctor for seven years before entering politics, will be on duty for one shift per week, handling telephone assessments.

-Meanwhile, in an effort to help slow the virus’ spread, Norwegians were asked to return home from their holiday mountain cabins.
-The recommendation was made to ensure smaller municipalities could support their core populations.
-Anyone caught breaking their quarantine or self-isolation at home could face a fine or imprisonment, according to new guidelines from the Norwegian government.
+Norwegians were asked to return home from their holiday cabins, to ensure smaller municipalities could support their core populations.
+Anyone caught breaking their quarantine or self-isolation could face a fine or imprisonment, the government said.

 Have you read?

-On 28 March, deaths in Italy passed 10,000 and confirmed cases reached 92,000, overtaking China.
+On 28 March, deaths in Italy surpassed 10,000 and confirmed cases reached 92,000, overtaking China.
 After the figures were announced, Prime Minister Giuseppe Conte announced more economic measures to help those worst affected.